 Share Our Stuff (SOS) is Washington University in St. Louis’s annual move-out donation drive.
 Each year during on- and off-campus move-out, our campus community is responsible for the disposal of a tremendous amount of usable goods.
 These goods can be reused by people in need within our campus community and throughout our surrounding neighborhoods.
 Share Our Stuff is a university-wide effort designed to make it easy for all students to donate their unwanted items at move out in a manner that benefits our community and keeps usable goods out of the landfill.

 What to Donate

-Each Share Our Stuff collection site has bins for specific items, each bin designated by a sign.
+Each Share Our Stuff collection site on campus has bins for specific items, each bin designated by a sign.
+Bins include:

 - Appliances and electronics

 - Office supplies